ULTIMATE SALT LAKE CITY TOUR plus ORGAN RECITAL

 FREQUENTLY ASKED QUESTIONS

-- YES!
-Many of our guests tell us they're amazed with how much there is to see in Salt Lake City, especially beyond Temple Square.
+YES!
+Many of our guests tell us they're amazed with how much there is to see in Salt Lake City, especially beyond downtown.
 We often hear guests say they've been on city tours all over the country or the world and this was one of the best.
-The tour is a great mix of fascinating history, entertaining stories, memorable experiences and terrific photo opportunities.
+Experience a great mix of fascinating history, entertaining stories, memorable experiences and terrific photo opportunities.

 For many of you, this is the only time you'll visit Salt Lake City, so this tour is ideal to get the best memorable experience.
 We have perfected this tour over the last 40 years, trust us...this is the best way to see Salt Lake City!